Zgn75/Essentials/README.md

 3 - Open a command prompt in the folder and run ¨pip install -e .¨

-4 - You can now use essentials package with ¨import essentials¨
+4 - You can now use essentials package by putting essentials.py into your folder where you have your project on with ¨import essentials¨

 ### Functions